Continuous-variable quantum communication

-The distribution of continuous Gaussian keys was first proposed using squeezed states in~\cite{Cerf2001}.
-This all-continuous CV-QKD protocol allowed evaluation of information shared between the trusted parties and leaking to an eavesdropper upon Gaussian individual attacks (which we discuss in Sec. \ref{sec:theosec}) using the above-described formalism of Gaussian quantum information.
-The Gaussian CV-QKD protocol using experimentally more feasible coherent states was subsequently proposed in~\cite{Grosshans2002}, known as GG02 protocol, and was also shown secure against individual attacks at channel transmittance above $50\%$.
-To overcome this limitation, the coherent-state CV-QKD protocol using post-selection was proposed in~\cite{Silberhorn2002a}.
-Alternatively, the use of reverse reconciliation was shown to provide theoretical security of the coherent-state protocol at any level of channel attenuation in~\cite{Grosshans2003}.
-This result indicated the practical feasibility of CV-QKD and led to its rapid development and implementation, while defining the basic principles of Gaussian CV-QKD.
-However, the applicability of the protocols was still largely limited by the post-processing (error correction) efficiency for Gaussian-distributed data~\cite{Lodewyck2007}, which we discuss in detail in Sec. \ref{Sec:Post_Processing}.
-In order to overcome this limitation, discrete-modulated (DM) CV-QKD was proposed in~\cite{Leverrier2009a}.
-The subsequent development of CV-QKD then continued along the lines of Gaussian/DM protocols, toward improving their applicability and security, as we discuss in the next sections.
+The distribution of continuous Gaussian keys was first proposed using squeezed states by~\cite{Cerf2001}.
+This all-continuous CV-QKD protocol allowed evaluation of information shared between the trusted parties and leaking to an eavesdropper upon Gaussian individual attacks (which we discuss in Sec. \ref{sec:theosec}) using the previously described formalism of Gaussian quantum information.
+The Gaussian CV-QKD protocol using experimentally more feasible coherent states was subsequently proposed by~\cite{Grosshans2002} and is known as the GG02 protocol.
+It was shown to be secure against individual attacks at channel transmittance above $50\%$.
+To overcome this limitation, the coherent-state CV-QKD protocol using postselection was proposed by~\cite{Silberhorn2002a}.
+Alternatively, the use of reverse reconciliation was shown to provide theoretical security of the coherent-state protocol at any level of channel attenuation by~\cite{Grosshans2003}.
+This result indicated the practical feasibility of CV QKD and led to its rapid development and implementation, while defining the basic principles of Gaussian CV QKD.
+However, the applicability of the protocols was still largely limited by the postprocessing (error-correction) efficiency for Gaussian-distributed data~\cite{Lodewyck2007}, which we discuss in Sec. \ref{Sec:Post_Processing}.
+To overcome this limitation, discrete-modulated (DM) CV QKD was proposed by~\cite{Leverrier2009a}.
+The subsequent development of CV QKD then continued along the lines of Gaussian or DM protocols toward improving their applicability and security, as we discuss in the forthcoming sections.